 The Employment Network

 This group was developed in early summer 2010 as a response to the ongoing unemployment crisis.
-For more than a year now, a group of parishioners and others seeking employment has been meeting every Monday for a brown-bag lunch and time to network, share experiences, and improve skills necessary in obtaining a job in our current employment climate.
+For more than three years now, a group of parishioners and others seeking employment has been meeting every Monday for a brown-bag lunch and time to network, share experiences, and improve skills necessary in obtaining a job in our current employment climate.

-As of June 13, the structure of these meetings will be changing slightly.
-Our meetings will begin promptly at 12:00 noon.
-For approximately the first hour, we will be exploring various aspects of job-seeking and skills that are most beneficial and necessary in our individual search for employment.
+Our meetings begin promptly at 12:00 noon.
+For approximately the first hour, we generally explore various aspects of job-seeking and skills that are most beneficial and necessary in our individual search for employment.
 The topic for this portion of the gathering will be announced ahead of time, not only at the meetings but also in the Sunday bulletin and in weekly emails for those who would like to receive them.
 This portion of the meeting is facilitated by two human-resource professionals, Carol Ward and John Pedisich, who are members of the parish.
+Through August 2013, the discussion will cover interview skills.
+In September, networking will be discussed, followed by creating job focus.
+However, the group works with Carol and John to determine what’s best at the time.

 The second portion of the meetings will begin with group check-in and will then consider the personal needs of those attending that may have been expressed during that process.
 This will be a less structured time together, and attendees may stay for all or any part of this discussion as time or interest dictates.

 Everyone is invited to attend both parts of our weekly meeting.
-Regardless of where you are in your journey to employment, there will definitely be something positive for you to take away from our time together in the coming weeks.
-We all have something to learn, and we all have something to give.
-We can’t do either if we are sitting alone at home.
-Together, each of us and all of us will succeed.
+Regardless of where you are in your journey to employment, there will definitely be something positive for you to take away from our time together!

 Pastoral Care Ministries